huaminghuangtw/Evergreen-Notes/Permanent-Notes/decision-making.md

 [Everything in life has an opportunity cost](Everything%20in%20life%20has%20an%20opportunity%20cost.md)

+[^1]: _“He who hesitates is a damned fool.” — Mae West_
-[^1]: _“The mind is difficult to control; swiftly and lightly it moves wherever it pleases.
+[^2]: _“The mind is difficult to control; swiftly and lightly it moves wherever it pleases.
 It is good to tame the mind, for a well-tamed mind brings happiness.” — Dhammapada_
-[^2]: Not Yet → Not Yet → Not Yet → Not Yet → Time To Eat → Too Late
+[^3]: Not Yet → Not Yet → Not Yet → Not Yet → Time To Eat → Too Late